 Not long ago a downpour hit St. Petersburg Beach, Florida, flooding the front driveway just as employees were arriving at TradeWinds Island Resorts.
-“When things like that pop up, then you need to communicate with employees quickly,” says Don Wooldridge, vice president of culture development and training at the tourist destination.
-“So I was able to jump on the app and in seconds send out an alert to everybody.”
-The importance of having a powerful employee communication app cannot be underestimated.
+“When things like that pop-up, then you need to communicate with employees quickly,” says Don Wooldridge, vice president of cultural development and training at the tourist destination.
+“So I was able to jump on the employee communication app and in seconds send out an alert to everybody.”
+The importance of having a powerful internal communications app cannot be underestimated.

 A notification appeared in staffers’ smartphones telling them to enter the grounds through the exit lanes until workers cleared up the front drive.

 With over 70% of employees working outside of offices – and numbers are rising due to the gig-economy and remote workers – reach and speed in IC are more important than ever.
 Already our private lives are dominated by mobile-first communication, now the corporate environment has to catch up.
 How?
 By facilitating the device that most of us use daily: the smartphone.

 Reading rates for news published in an employee communication app are 3x higher than for those on traditional intranets, apps enable push notifications and they, ultimately, increase employee engagement.